Afi Y. Wiggins, Ph.D.

 Before Joining the Dana Center

 As senior research analyst at Texas State University, Afi created and maintained longitudinally linked data sets for use in statistical analyses and developed procedures to validate data integrity.
-She also collaborated with faculty to develop quantitative research, evaluation, and/or data analyses design and methodology.
+She also collaborated with faculty to develop quantitative research and evaluation design and methodology.

-In addition, Afi has taught first and third grades, served as an assistant principal, and taught research, evaluation, and statistics at the undergraduate and graduate school levels.
+In addition, Afi taught first and third grades, served as an assistant principal, and taught research, evaluation, and statistics at the undergraduate and graduate school levels.
 She worked in national education policy, serving as a writing group member on the 2011 Council of Chief State School Officers’ Interstate Assessment and Support Consortium (InTASC) Model Core Teaching Standards revision committee.
 She is an alumna of the Strategic Data Project Institute for Leadership in Analytics (SDP Institute) at Harvard University Center for Education Policy Research.
 She serves on the Higher Education Equity Network (HEEN) Governing Board and on the national advisory board for the Center for Community College Student Engagement (CCCSE).

 Ph.D., Research Statistics and Evaluation, University of Virginia, Charlottesville